 I eventually grew up and got married and my dad passed two years later.
 As an adult, I was no longer interested in things!
 I was older and I had a child of my own so I had grown accustomed to not having things for myself.
 But it didn’t change my desire to get my own way.

-I was still that spoiled child, using emotional manipulation to get my way.
-Even though I wasn’t being a manipulative person anymore in order to get “things”, I was still using emotional manipulation, crying and throwing hissy fits, to get people to give in to me.
+I was still that spoiled child, using emotional manipulation to get what I wanted.
+Even though I wasn’t being a manipulative woman anymore in order to get “things”, I was still using emotional manipulation, crying and throwing hissy fits, to get people to give in to me.